 Two fairy tales collide in a story of post-apocalyptic horror.

 Eligible for the Hugo, World Fantasy Award, Shirley Jackson Award, Nebula, Stoker, and British Fantasy Award for Short Fiction.
+Go ahead and nominate the whole book in the Anthology category.
+The editor and I would appreciate it a lot.

 “A Farewell to Jim Steinman“